Pluvie/ser/README.md

 **Ser** is a serialization library to convert to and from various data formats.

 It is designed to be a single header to be included directly in your source code.
-The main goals are efficiency and performance.
-The only dependency is the [⚡️ION⚡️]( https://github.com/Pluvie/ion) system library, because of its native support for reflection.
+Its main goals are efficiency and performance.

 ## Features